joshwadle/My-solutions-to-precourse/readme.md

 ## Test yourself

 As long as you can complete what is described in the `project/` directory's readme.md you should be ready for the first day of class.
-Also here are some technology specific tutorial to test your knowledge and focus your studying:
+Also here are some technology specific tutorials to test your knowledge and focus your studying:

 * [Git Immersion](http://gitimmersion.com/)
 * [UNIX/Python tutorial](http://inst.eecs.berkeley.edu/~cs188/sp12/projects/tutorial/tutorial.html)